donaldraph/donaldraph/README.md

 I build infrastructure from Anambra, in southeast Nigeria.
 Not Lagos, not Abuja, but here — the part of the country the tech conversation forgot.
 I'm building from here to represent the people it overlooked.

-I run **Day Zero**, a builders' community for engineers in the southeast who have the talent but not the exposure, and I lead the first **AWS Student Builder Group** at my university.
+I run **Day Zero**, a builders' community for engineers in the southeast who have the talent but no Community infrastructure and no exposure, and I lead the first **AWS Student Builder Group** at my university.
 Most of what I know, I learned by leading communities and breaking things in production, then writing down what happened.

 The rest of this page is the system I'm running: what's shipped, what's deploying, and what's still in the queue.